ccoverstreet/RGB-Lighting-Assembly/README.md

 A fun goal that probably won't happen is to make a higher level language that compiles down into this assembly like language.

+## Status

+All code is currently header only as the design of the interface is changing frequently.
+Header only might be viable for distribution since this should be a single includefor Arduino.

 ## Instruction Set and Architecture